Esri/arcgis-runtime-samples-android/java/choose-camera-controller/README.md

 ## How to use the sample

 The application loads with the default globe camera controller.
 To rotate and fix the scene around the plane, exit globe mode by choosing the "Orbit camera around plane" option (i.e. camera will now be fixed to the plane).
-Choose the "Orbit camera around location" option to rotate and centre the scene around the location of the Upheaval Dome crater structure, or choose the "Free pan round the globe" option to return to default free navigation.
+Choose the "Orbit camera around location" option to rotate and center the scene around the location of the Upheaval Dome crater structure, or choose the "Free pan round the globe" option to return to default free navigation.

 ## How it works

 1. Create an instance of a class extending `CameraController`: `GlobeCameraController`, `OrbitLocationCameraController`, `OrbitGeoElementCameraController`.
-1. Set the scene view's camera controller with `sceneView.setCameraController(cameraController)`.
+2. Set the scene view's camera controller with `sceneView.setCameraController(cameraController)`.

 ## Relevant API